praxis/praxis-site/docs/gettingStarted/implementingReads.md

 Let's get started.

-Luckily, since we've generated the endpoint using our Praxis generator, we already have en example of how to define the filters attribute.
-We can just uncomment those lines, and simply list the attributes we allow to filter by.
-So, for example, we know that a `Post` MediaType has an `id`, `title`, `content` and an `author`, so for demonstration purposes we could allow you to filter by `title` (allowing wildcards), and by author's `email` or `id`.
+Luckily, since we've generated the endpoint using the Praxis generator, we already have en example of how to define the `filters` attribute.
+We can just uncomment those lines and then list the attributes we want to allow for filtering.
+The `Post` MediaType has an `id`, `title`, `content` and an `author`.
+You could, for example, allow filtering by `title` (allowing wildcards), and then by author's `email` or `id`.
 In these cases we'll only enable the `=` and `!=` operators, but there are many others that are supported.
-To do so, we need replace the already existing (commented out due to scaffolding) `filters` parameter in the `design/v1/endpoints/posts.rb` file to look exactly like this:
+To do so, we need replace the already existing (commented out due to scaffolding) `filters` parameter in the `design/v1/endpoints/posts.rb` file with the following:

 ```ruby
     attribute :filters, Praxis::Types::FilteringParams.for(MediaTypes::Post) do